Beat the Heat at West Sac Cooling Centers

 During the hottest parts of the day, keep physical activities to a minimum and stay indoors.

 Animals, particularly those that spend time outdoors, are vulnerable to the heat as well.
-Check out the Humane Society website for important tips on keeping your pets protected from heat and other emergencies.
+Check out the American Society for the Prevention of Cruelty to Animals (ASPCA) website for important tips on keeping your pets protected from heat and other emergencies.

 Heat stroke, which occurs when the body can’t control its temperature, may result in disability or death if emergency treatment is not given.
 Heat exhaustion occurs when the body loses a large amount of water and salt contained in sweat.
 Warning signs of heat stroke may include: